paatyiaczinski/portfolio-dados/marketing/docs/technical-analysis.md

 - **CustosCampanhas** table created to simulate campaign costs and enable ROI/CAC metrics.
 - **RFM_Segmentos** table created for easier segmentation and insights.
 - Outliers were identified using scatter plots.
 These values were kept, assuming they may represent relevant extreme profiles.
+- Created the `CampanhasDesempenho` table**, consolidating campaign-level KPIs (ROI, CAC, Conversion, Volume).
+- Updated `CustosCampanhas` values** to improve realism and simulate more accurate marketing return scenarios.
+- Expanded the `RFM_Segmentos` table** with decomposed RFM scores (Recency, Frequency, Monetary).
+- 🚀 *Improvement for future implementation*: enable segmentation of campaign performance **by RFM group** using dashboard filters.
+This currently causes blank values and would require restructuring.

 ---